By Jesse Acorn

 - Lowrey Holiday LSB — Schematics — Tube organ, introduced 1959.
 The pedal schematic is missing.

 - Lowrey Holiday LSC & Holiday Chord LSC Duo — Schematics — Tube organs, introduced 1960.
-The LSC Duo has an array of chord buttons.

 - Lowrey Holiday LSC (from #500,001) — Schematics — Tube organ, introduced 1960.

 - Lowrey Holiday LSC (from #517,001) & Holiday Deluxe LSL (from #518,001) — Schematics — Tube organs, introduced 1960 (LSC) and 1961 (LSL).